Fall 2015 Enrollment

 Experiential Learning and Career Management

-Career Services is dedicated to helping students identify and fulfil their career goals.
+The Experiential Learning and Career Management service is designed to guide students’ academic and career goals through advising and counseling.
+Within this service, there are concentrations, all working toward the advancement of student success.
+The Career Services Office is also dedicated to helping students identify and fulfil their career goals.
 Students explore their various career desires and learn how they can get to where they want to be.

-Through internships, students can apply theories learned at the academic level to a professional position.
-There are campus resources to help students locate and secure positions as interns.
+Through internships, students can apply the theories they learn at the academic level to professional contexts.
+Campus resources at Millersville are prepared to help students locate and secure positions as interns.

 |25th Percentile||75th Percentile|